Skip to content

 CostVery lowLowMediumHigh

-Main UsePersonal gadgetsSharing in one placeConnecting LANs in a cityConnecting networks globally
+Main UsePersonal gadgetsSharing in one placeConnecting LANs in a cityConnecting LANs across long distances

 A computer network connects devices so they can share information.
 We can group networks into four main types based on their size.
 These types are: